Leon114/Leon114/README.md

-- 👋 Hi, I’m @Leon114
+- 👋 Bello!
+I’m @LemonGasRoot
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python, java and c++
+- 🌱 I’m currently learning python, c++, lua and swift
-- 📫 How to reach me: 13522870090
+- 📫 How to reach me:
+-   (+86) 18511139783
+-   106883122@qq.com
+-   lemongasroot@163.com

 <!---
-Leon114/Leon114 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+LemonGasRoot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->